-Fire a total of 600 rounds, 400 rounds of 115 gr blunt nosed hollow point and 200 rounds of 124 gr round nose full metal jacket in 9 mm Luger.
-Fire a total of 600 rounds, 400 rounds of 185 gr blunt nosed hollow point and 200 rounds of 230 gr round nose full metal jacket in 45 Automatic.
-For double action pistols, fire the first round of each magazine in double action mode.
+Fire a total of 600 rounds of ammunitions as shown by cartridge type from table E. For pistols with both a single and double action mode, fire the first round of each magazine in double action mode.
 Before firing, examine the pistol for defects such as loose screws, cracks, etc. After every 200 rounds tighten any loose screws, and measure trigger pull (sec.
 5.5.3) and headspace (sec.
 5.4.2).
 Also, determine from the manufacturer how, without firing the pistol, to lower the hammer when there is a live round in the pistol's chamber.
-Generally, this is accomplished through the use of a safety lever; however, it is necessary for safety reasons to be sure of the correct procedure.
+It is necessary for safety reasons to be sure of the correct procedure.
 Place an empty magazine in the pistol, pull the slide all the way to the rear, and verify that the slide hold open mechanism operates.
 Remove the magazine from the pistol and verify that the slide remains open.
 Load the magazine to maximum capacity, point the pistol at a suitable bullet trap, and insert the loaded magazine into the pistol.
-Release the slide hold open mechanism to chamber a round.
+Release the slide hold-open mechanism to chamber a round.
 For double action pistols, lower the hammer so that the first shot can be fired in double action mode.
 Fire into a bullet trap or other suitable device until the magazine is empty.

 Fire the first six rounds in 5 s.
 The firing rate for the remainder of the test must be at least one round every 2 s and no greater than two rounds per second.
 Increments of 100 rounds must be fired with no delays except to reload or to determine causes of malfunctions.